tomfanhm/cheat-sheet/src/content/documentation/oracle.md

 ### Create an Index

-- Improves the speed of data retrieval operations on a database table
+- Improves the speed of data retrieval operations on a database table.

 ```sql
 CREATE INDEX idx_column_name ON table_name (column_name);